napatvc/mssql-django/README.md

 # About This Fork

-I just move from `django-pyodbc-azure` which used `datetime2` field which `MSSQL-Django` had already move to `datetimeoffset`.
+I just moved from `django-pyodbc-azure` which using `datetime2` field.
+However, `MSSQL-Django` had already moved to `datetimeoffset`.

-I didn't want to alter all of my `datetime2` columns to `datetimeoffset` yet.
+I don't want to alter my `datetime2` columns to `datetimeoffset` yet.
 So, I removed `datetimeoffset` support from this fork.

 # SQL Server backend for Django